Mean velocity profiles and total shear stress profiles in adverse-pressure-gradient turbulent boundary layers considering history effect: Result

 \subsection{Verification of Similarity}

-This section will demonstrate that the new scaling method in Section \ref{subsec: Non-dimensionalization} effectively captures both self-similarity along the streamwise direction within a single flow field, and the overall similarity across different flow fields.
+This section demonstrates that the new scaling method in Section \ref{subsec: Non-dimensionalization} effectively captures both self-similarity along the streamwise direction within a single flow field, and the overall similarity across different flow fields.

-As the non-dimensional mixing length model \eqref{eq:lambdastar} plays a fundamental role in the whole method, we derive $\lambda^*$ directly from flow fields according to \eqref{eq:mixing_length_theory} (replacing the superscripts $^+$ with $^*$), and the result is shown in Figure \ref{fig: Mixing_Length} after Gauss smoothing.
-Note that the vertical axis is $\lambda^* /Re_\tau^*$, and that the critical ratio $n$ in criteria \eqref{eq:diagnostic_function} is set to $2$.
-This is because at the outer edge of the boundary layer, $\partial u /\partial y$ is really small, leading to an unstable $\lambda^*$.
-Yet for the same reason, the magnitude of $\lambda^*$ in these regions is not important, as $\partial u/\partial y$ is small, and the integration in this region has little impact on the mean profile of $u^*$ or $\tau^*$.
+As the non-dimensional mixing length model \eqref{eq:lambdastar} plays a fundamental role in the overall method, we calculate $\lambda^*$ directly from flow fields according to \eqref{eq:mixing_length_theory} (replacing the superscripts $^+$ with $^*$), and the result is shown in Figure \ref{fig: Mixing_Length} after Gauss smoothing.
+Note that the vertical axis is $\lambda^* /Re_\tau^*$, and that the critical ratio $n$ in criterion \eqref{eq:diagnostic_function} is set to $2$.
+This is because at the outer edge of the boundary layer, $\partial u /\partial y$ is really small, leading to an ill-defined $\lambda^*$.
+Yet for the same reason, the magnitude of $\lambda^*$ in these regions is not important, as $\partial u/\partial y$ is negligibly small, and the integration in this region has little impact on the mean profile of $u^*$ or $\tau^*$.

-Twenty-five $\lambda^* $ profiles in five flows are presented in Figure \ref{fig: Mixing_Length}.
-Their growth trends and final stable values are very close, showing obvious similarity in $\lambda^*$ across different flow fields.
-In flow fields with stronger pressure gradient, such as flow m18n, $\lambda^*$ in the outer region is more unstable, but all the profiles end up at approximately $\lambda^*/Re_\tau^*= 0.08$, which agrees well with our current model \eqref{eq:lambdastar} at $y^* =Re_\tau^*$, as long as $Re_\tau ^* \gg a$ and $\ b\ll 1$ so that $\lambda^*(Re_\tau^*) \approx kb Re_\tau^*$, indicating that $kb\approx0.08$.
+Twenty-five $\lambda^* $ profiles in five flow fields are presented in Figure \ref{fig: Mixing_Length}.
+Their growth trends and final stable values are closely aligned, showing obvious similarity in $\lambda^*$ across different flow fields.
+In flow fields with stronger pressure gradient, such as flow m18n, $\lambda^*$ in the outer region is less stable, but all the profiles end up at approximately $\lambda^*/Re_\tau^*= 0.08$, which agrees well with our current model \eqref{eq:lambdastar} at $y^* =Re_\tau^*$, as long as $Re_\tau ^* \gg a$ and $\ b\ll 1$ so that $\lambda^*(Re_\tau^*) \approx kb Re_\tau^*$, indicating that $kb\approx0.08$.
 This is also consistent with the optimal parameters in Table \ref{tab:Optimal_parameters}.